 Scholars in Service Program

-Scholars in Service is a pilot program of Stanford Impact Labs in partnership with the Haas Center for Public Service.
+Scholars in Service is a program of Stanford Impact Labs in partnership with the Haas Center for Public Service.

 Placements are designed to support in-depth, hands-on learning about a social problem and existing approaches to address it, with the potential to help generate new research insights and/or research applications.
-The ideal placement will enable the exchange of complementary skills and expertise, and should both add value to the hosting organization and help to advance the faculty member’s thinking about his/her own research.
+The ideal placement will enable the exchange of complementary skills and expertise, and should both add value to the hosting organization and help to advance the faculty member’s thinking about their own research.
 Applicants can identify and negotiate their own partnerships, or work with the Stanford Impact Labs and Haas Center team to identify an appropriate placement.

 PI-eligible Stanford scholars may apply.
 Leave eligibility will vary across schools and departments and depend on the status of the individual applicant.